You have a blog up and running and finally had the courage to hit the publish button…

 You feel disheartened and ask yourself what you’ve done wrong.

 First things first you’ve done nothing wrong!

 It’s totally normal.

-When I started my first blog back in 2013 I didn’t have to do anything and people naturally started to comment on my posts and to follow my blog.
+When I started my first blog back in 2013 I didn’t have to do anything and people naturally stumbled across my first blog, started to comment on my posts, and to follow my blog.

 In 2016 as I started my 3rd blog it was already different.
 I heard the same crickets you are hearing now, too.

-Since 2016 I learned a thing or two about the new ways of blogging.
+Since 2016 I’,m constantly learning about the new ways of blogging.

 What’s working and what’s not.